normoes/monero/README.md

   - `-e USE_TORSOCKS=YES` (**default**: `NO`)
 * Running the Tor proxy (`tor`) within the container:
   - `-e USE_TOR=YES` (**default**: `NO`)
+* Log files:
+  - The size of log files is limited to around `5.1 MB`.
+  - The number of log files is capped at `3`.
+  - By using `--max-log-file-size 5242880 --max-log-files 3` in the entrypoint script.

 ### hint:
 * The IPs, the daemon or RPC are binding to, need to be `0.0.0.0` instead of `127.0.0.1` within a docker container.